 Casseroles with meat, potatoes, and vegetables typically fall into this category.
 I try to use potatoes, avocados, and other filling vegetables in my recipes to cut down on the amount of meat we eat.

 We buy organic beef from a local farm and even though it is a little more pricy, it is worth it to me.
 I try to stretch it as far as I can with other healthy fillers.

 This hamburger potato casserole is no exception!
 I was able to make a 9 by 13 pan of this casserole using only one pound of meat and it was enough to fill up my family.
 I call that a win because usually, we need 2 pounds per meal.

 This recipe is great for a large family or meal prepping.
 It also makes the perfect dish to bring to a friend or to your next family gathering.

 While you are already cooking and have the mess out, double the recipe and freeze one pan for later.
-Simply cover the pan in aluminium foil and stick in the freezer.
+Simply cover the pan in aluminum foil and stick it in the freezer.
 Set out to defrost 24 hours before baking and then bake like normal.

 Hamburger potato casserole with vegetables is the perfect meal for the family because it will be loved by all, even the kids, and it doesn’t require much work.
 I love meals that I can whip up with little dishes and effort.
 It is even better when my family loves it!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 Potatoes- I prefer to use organic potatoes.